-This recipe also reflects our family’s health.
-We keep getting better and healthier, 98% healed?, and are, therefore, now enjoying the creamy goodness of legumes!
+This recipe reflects our family’s health.
+We keep getting better and healthier, 98% healed?, and are, therefore, now enjoying the creamy goodness of soaked legumes!

 White beans, specifically, are the gentlest of all beans, the easiest to digest.
-So White Bean Chicken Chili was a natural first-legume recipe to try out on our bodies.
-We all loved it.
-(There’s even a dairy-free version.)
+So Easy White Bean Chicken Chili was a natural first-legume recipe to try out on our bodies.
+We all love it.

 CROCK POT for COOKING BEANS

 The crock pot/slow cooker is not only a tool of convenience.
 It is this primarily, yes, and I am SO grateful for the freedom it adds to my kitchen.
 But when it comes to beans, it is also a tool of precision.
 Steady, low heat, it turns out, is vital for creating soft, digestible beans.

 The Weston A. Price Foundation has done extensive research on the proper way to soak and cook beans.
 I loved reading about the history of enigmatic legumes and how researchers and native peoples have cracked the nut, so to speak, on removing oligosaccharides from beans.
 They say about bean cooking temperature, “It is important to avoid boiling beans since this will coagulate their vegetable protein and result in permanently hard, unpalatable beans.”

 They’ve dialed in every nuance to help us avoid beans that will give us gas or beans that won’t cook to their proper softness.

 I’m going to share those tips here, so we all get cozy, perfect chili.

 INSTANT POT for COOKING BEANS